alvin0319/emoji-java/README.md

 **emoji-java** originally used the data provided by the [github/gemoji project](https://github.com/github/gemoji).
 It is still based on it but has evolved since.

+The emoji list has been taken from [kcthota/emoji4j](https://github.com/kcthota/emoji4j).